 There are two critical temperatures to consider when buying a fireproof bag: external and internal.
 A high-quality product should withstand an external temperature of up to 1,500°F to 2,000°F while maintaining an internal temperature of less than 350°F.

-While this should safeguard any essential documents, it won’t be cool enough to ensure the survival of electronic gadgets, encrypted flash drives, and the like.
+While this should safeguard any essential documents, it won’t be cool enough to ensure the survival of electronic gadgets, encrypted flash drives, etc.

 Apple, for instance, recommends that iPad users keep their devices at an ambient temperature of 0º to 35º C. While higher temperatures may not destroy a smartphone completely, they could render it useless or make it behave strangely.
 Similarly, even if the plastic parts of your flash drive survive the fire, the digital files could be damaged and potentially unusable.